icapps/flutter-model-generator/README.md

       include_if_null: false
 ```

-Currently all basic types are supported, simple Lists and Maps (no nested types, no nullable generic parameters) as well as references to other objects.
+Currently all basic types are supported, simple Lists and Maps (no nullable generic parameters) as well as references to other objects.
 Items post-fixed with `?` will be marked optional.

 ## Enum support (as of v7.0.0 enums now support properties)